davidazulay9573/chat-nextjs/README.md

    npm run start
 ```

-Now it's all ready to go!
+Now all ready to go!
 Open http://localhost:3000 to view it in your browser.